ducanh2526/Material-Dynamics-Analysis-with-Deep-Generative-Model/README.md

 # Material Dynamics Analysis with Deep Generative Model

-This repository contains a unified Python-based implementation of **Progressive Growing GANs (PGGAN)**, designed to support the research study:
+This repository contains a unified Python-based implementation of **GANs** trained with progressive growing strategy, designed to support the research study:

 **Title:** Material Dynamics Analysis with Deep Generative Model
 **Scope:** This work explores how deep generative models can infer intermediate transformations of material systems by training on experimental images that capture discrete snapshots of dynamic processes.